twadada/multilingual-nlm/README.md

 #### Use Pre-trained Embeddings

 To use pre-trained word embeddings, set "-pretrained embedding_file.txt", where embedding_file.txt denotes a word embedding file in a word2vec format (the first line is "vocab_size  embedding_dimension", and the sebseqnet lines are "word word_vector" ). **Note that the input should be the embedding file for the targert language (e.g. French in the example above), and the embedding dimension should be the same as emb_size/h_size**.
-During training, the pre-trained embedding weights are freezed and words are represented by a⊙E+b, where a and b are trainable vectors.
-After training, the code outputs the numpy vectors a and b as "\*param_a.npy" and "\*.param_b.npy", which you may use to map pre-trained embeddings of OOV words.
+During training, the pre-trained embedding weights E are freezed and words are represented by a⊙E+b, where a and b are trainable vectors.
+After training, the code outputs the numpy vectors for a and b as "\*param_a.npy" and "\*.param_b.npy", which you may use to convert pre-trained embeddings of OOV words.

 ### Multilingual Model in [2]